How to Become a Virtual Assistant From Home in 2026

 What’s the difference between freelance VA and employee VA?

-Freelance VAs work as independent contractors — you set your rates, choose your clients, and handle your own taxes (set aside 25-30% for self-employment tax — see the IRS self-employment tax guide for basics).
+Freelance VAs work as independent contractors — you set your rates, choose your clients, and handle your own taxes (set aside 25–30% for self-employment tax — see the IRS self-employment tax guide).
 Employee VAs work through agencies like Belay or Boldly — steadier income, less flexibility, lower rates, but no client acquisition needed.
 Most VAs start as freelancers because the ceiling is higher.

 Get money tips that actually help